 - Walking tour of Saint-Germain-des-Prés

-- Dinner at Le Train Bleu, Gare de Lyon
+- Welcome Dinner at Le Train Bleu, Gare de Lyon

-We shall continue our exploration of medieval Paris with a visit of the magnificent Musée National du Moyen-Âge at the Hôtel de Cluny (1485-1498), Parisian palace of the powerful Order of Cluny, and a fine specimen of late Gothic secular architecture.
-This museum holds a huge collection of medieval sculptures and tapestries and countless other objects as diverse as fine chests, stained glass windows, precious reliquaries and bejewelled ornaments.
-A highlight of our visit will be the Unicorn Tapestries, which express the extraordinary richness of the late Gothic style, a vehicle for the expression of courtly power and grace.
-Here we enter the world of conspicuous consumption that underpinned French royal imagery.
+We continue our exploration of medieval Paris by visiting the Musée National du Moyen-Âge at the Hôtel de Cluny (1485-1498), Parisian palace of the powerful Abbots of Order of Cluny, and a fine specimen of late Gothic secular architecture.
+This museum holds a huge collection of medieval sculptures and tapestries and countless other objects: fine chests, stained glass windows, precious reliquaries and bejewelled ornaments.
+A highlight will be the extraordinarily rich Late Gothic Unicorn Tapestries, a lustrous expression of courtly power and grace.

-One way in which Paris changed the way we live was by ‘inventing’ the restaurant during the French Revolution.
-This in part occurred because fleeing aristocrats left behind their chefs, who found an alternative outlet for their craft.
-This evening we shall experience one of the great delights of Paris as we dine at Le Train Bleu, the famous restaurant at Gare de Lyon.
-Built in the Belle Époque architectural style, this luxurious restaurant was constructed for the great World Fair at the turn of the 20th century, and in 1972 it was classified as an historic monument.
-Le Train Bleu was fully renovated in 2014, bringing it back to its former glory.
-Today, diners enjoy delicious food in an environment reflecting a bygone era.
+One way in which Paris changed the way we live was by ‘inventing’ the restaurant when aristocrats fleeing the 1789 Revolution left behind their chefs, who found an alternative outlet for their craft.
+This evening we shall dine at Le Train Bleu, the famous restaurant at Gare de Lyon.
+This luxurious Belle Époque restaurant was constructed for the great World Fair at the turn of the 20th century.
 (Overnight Paris) D

 Day 3: Friday 28 September, Paris